sroettger/35c3ctf_chals/kubernetes/walkthrough.md

 ```
 this enables the proof of work.

-Note that this is a very weak proof of work (strength of 1), you probably want to set it to 15, 20, or more for actually asking people to do some work.
+Note that this is a very weak proof of work (strength of 1), for it to be useful in a real CTF, you probably want to set it to 15, 20, or more for actually asking people to do some work.
+That said, for this walkthrough, let's take it easy, and leave it at 1.

 Once the challenge is updated, just run:
 ```
 nc $(cat demo-challenge/ip) 1
 ```

 This connects you to the challenge with a proof of work in front.
+Just type 1 to bypass the proof of work (told you a difficulty of 1 wasn't gonna cut it).

 And that's it, now that you saw how to push a challenge and update it, let's clean up to save some resources.